Nigerians react as Lookman ruins Leverkusen's record to win Atalanta's 1st European Cup

 As the game wore on and Leverkusen poured forward, Lookman put a gloss on the result with a quarter of an hour to go.

-The German side failed to take advantage of some crappy chances that fell their way and the Gian Piero Gasperini boys held on to record an impressive victory.
+The German side failed to take advantage of some scrappy chances that fell their way and the Gian Piero Gasperini boys held on to record an impressive victory.

+The Nigerian didn't only go home with the match ball, he was also voted man of the match after becoming the first player to score a hat-trick in a European final in 49 years.